mrkamel/kafka_sync/README.md

 ## Streamer

-The `KafkaSync:Streamer` actually sends the the delay as well as instant messages to Kafka and is required for cases where you're using `#update_all`, `#delete_all`, etc.
+The `KafkaSync:Streamer` actually sends the the delay as well as instant messages to Kafka and is required for cases where you're using `#update_all`, `#delete_all`, etc. As you might now, `#update_all`, etc. is by-passing any model lifecycle callbacks, such that you need to tell KafkaSync about those updates.

-You need to change:
+More concretely, you need to change:

 ```ruby
 Product.where(on_stock: true).update_all(featured: true)
 ```

-to
+to the following:

 ```ruby
 KafkaStreamer = KafkaSync::Streamer.new